cypress-io/cypress/docs/source/guides/appendices/_changelog_older.md

 **Features:**

-- The [error message when Cypress detects that a test has ended early](https://on.cypress.io/guides/errors#section-the-test-has-finished-but-cypress-still-has-commands-in-its-queue) (there are still commands left in the queue) now displays a list of these commands with a much improved explanation.
+- The {% url 'error message when Cypress detects that a test has ended early' error-messages %} (there are still commands left in the queue) now displays a list of these commands with a much improved explanation.
 - There is now a new {% url 'configuration option' configuration %}: `watchForFileChanges` that, when set to `false` in the `cypress.json`, will prevent Cypress from attempting to watch for file changes and restart your tests.
 - You can now set the default {% url `reporter` configuration %} in `cypress.json` for use when running headlessly or in CI.